leandrosardi/pampa/README.md

-      WHERE odd_checking_reservation_id IS NULL           -- record not reserved yet AND odd_checking_start_time IS NULL                 -- record is not pending to relaunch AND COALESCE(odd_checking_reservation_times,0) < 3  -- record didn't fail more than 3 times ORDER BY number DESC                                -- I want to order by number reversely LIMIT #{n}                                          -- don't dispatch more than n records at the time "].all end,
+      WHERE odd_checking_reservation_id IS NULL           -- record not reserved yet AND odd_checking_start_time IS NULL                 -- record is not pending to relaunch AND COALESCE(odd_checking_reservation_times,0) < 3  -- record didn't fail more than 3 times ORDER BY value DESC                                -- I want to order by number reversely LIMIT #{n}                                          -- don't dispatch more than n records at the time "].all end,